tobyatgithub/Three-Easy-Pieces-Of-Computer-System/README.md

   - efficiency: The OS should strive to make the virtualization as efficient as possible, both in terms of time (i.e., not mak- ing programs run much more slowly) and space (i.e., not using too much memory for structures needed to support virtualization)
   - protection: The OS should make sure to protect processes from one another as well as the OS itself from process.

+## Chapter 14, Interlude: Memory API
 ---

-### Chapter 14, Interlude: Memory API

-Toby: this chapter mainly talks about many practical potential errors and mistakes in c coding that is related to memory management (`malloc(), free(), `)
+> This chapter mainly talks about many practical potential errors and mistakes in c coding that is related to memory management (`malloc()`, `free()`, ...)
+We gonna see why it is so hard to manage memory correctly, from a low-level point of view!
+For example, **stack** is more dynamic and will store the data generated when programs are running, while **heap** is more static and will store pre-determined stuff (such as your code.)
+We also look into the notorious "memory leak" concept.
+What is memory leak?!

-> Crux: In UNIX/C programs, understanding how to allocate and manage memory is critical in building robust and reliable software.
+Crux: In UNIX/C programs, understanding how to allocate and manage memory is critical in building robust and reliable software.
 What interfaces are commonly used?
 What mistakes should be avoided?

 - Two types of memory (stack and heap):

   - stack: allocations and deallocations of it are managed implicitly by the compiler for you, the programmer; for this reason it is sometimes called **automatic** memory. (e.g. `int x;` is a stack memory declaration.)

   - heap: all allocations and deallocations are **explicitly** handled by you, the programmer. (e.g. `int *x = (int *) malloc(sizeof(int))`)

 - memory leak: it occurs when you forget to free memory, thus in long-running apps or systems, this will eventually lead you to run out of memory, and then a restart is required.

+## Chapter 15, Address Translation Mechanism
 ---

-### Chapter 15, Address Translation Mechanism
+> To better understand the memory challenge of concurrency, we go one level deeper to understand how memory operates: via address translation.
+Kernels, privileged mode, and user mode.

 Crux: How to efficiently and flexibly virtualize memory?

-> recall the virtualization from Chapter 2: each process accesses its own private virtual address space (sometimes just called its address space), which the OS somehow maps onto the physical memory of the machine.
+Recall the virtualization from Chapter 2: each process accesses its own private virtual address space (sometimes just called its address space), which the OS somehow maps onto the physical memory of the machine.

 CPU Mechanism - **limited direct execution (LDE)**: for the most part, let the program run directly on the hardware; however, at certain key points in time (such as when a process issues a system call, or a timer interrupt occurs), arrange so that the OS gets involved and makes sure the “right” thing happens.
 Thus, the OS, with a little hardware support, tries its best to get out of the way of the running program, to deliver an efficient virtualization; however, by inter- posing at those critical points in time, the OS ensures that it maintains control over the hardware.